Samuel Bronston: 1937–1945: Early Hollywood years

-In 1937, Bronston arrived in the United States on boat, at the age of 29.
+In 1937, Bronston arrived in the United States on a boat at the age of 29.
 He anglicized his surname due to anti-Semitism.
 For about a month, he resided in an apartment complex in the Bronx with his cousin, Leon Patlach.
-He then moved to Washington, D.C. where he met James Roosevelt, the son of U.S. President Franklin D. Roosevelt.
+He then moved to Washington, D.C., where he met James Roosevelt, the son of U.S. President Franklin D. Roosevelt.
 By 1938, Bronston and James Roosevelt moved to Los Angeles; in December, Roosevelt was hired as a vice president for Samuel Goldwyn Productions, a position he held for six months.
-In 1939, Roosevelt formed his production company, Globe Productions, to produce penny arcades.
-In April 1940, the Los Angeles Times reported both Roosevelt and Bronston partnered to produce three prospective film projects: The Bat with Alfred Hitchcock attached as director; Pot o' Gold, adapted from the syndicated radio series; and an untitled third film that was to be produced and directed by John Stahl.
+In 1939, Roosevelt formed his production company, Globe Productions, to produce films for penny arcades.
+In April 1940, the Los Angeles Times reported both Roosevelt and Bronston planned to produce three potential projects: The Bat with Alfred Hitchcock to direct; Pot o' Gold, an adaptation of the syndicated radio series; and an untitled third film that was to be produced and directed by John Stahl.
 The deal was later extended to five films, which included The Adventures of Martin Eden, a film adaptation of the novel Martin Eden by Jack London.
-All these films were to be released by United Artists.
-However, by late October 1940, the partnership had dissolved due to Roosevelt's active involvement with the United States Marine Corps Reserve, which left The Adventures of Martin Eden without a distributor.
+All these films were intended for theatrical release by United Artists.
+However, by late October 1940, Roosevelt re-enlisted with the United States Marine Corps Reserve (MARFORRES), thereby ending their partnership.
+Their film The Adventures of Martin Eden was therefore left without a distributor.

 In late April 1941, Bronston signed with Columbia Pictures to work as an associate producer on The Adventures of Martin Eden (1942).
 A month later, Sidney Salkow was hired to direct, while Glenn Ford and Claire Trevor were enlisted to portray the lead roles.
-Filming began on October 15, 1941.
+Filming began on 15 October 1941.
 In 1943, Bronston formed his namesake production company, Samuel Bronston Productions.
 As his inaugural project, he produced the 1943 film Jack London for United Artists.
 The film was an adaptation of the biographical book authored by London's widow Charmian.
 The film starred Michael O'Shea as Jack London, while Susan Hayward was cast as Charmian.
 Before the film's release, Bronston signed an optioning deal with Charmian for the screen rights to her husband's other novels.
-In 1944, he announced plans to adapt London's novels, including The Valley of the Moon, The Star Rover, and The Little Lady of the Big House.